-With regards to weather, there are a ton of these kinds of activities to choose from.
+With regard to weather, there are a ton of these kinds of activities to choose from.
 Here are just a few ideas:

 #11: Weather Reports

 I definitely like to use weather reports with my students because they replicate real life.
-If the students are at a high enough level, consider using authentic material (real news reports), but if they’re not, then use something like this one that’s simplified in terms of grammar and vocabulary:
+If the students are at a high enough level, consider using authentic material (real news reports), but if they’re not, then using a simpler one that you can easily find somewhere like YouTube.

 Unless your students are absolute beginners, it’s likely that they’ve learned about the weather already.
 In this case, you may want to consider using this quick warmer activity.

 Find a picture(s) with lots of weather-related things going on.
 Then, depending on the level, you can elicit words or sentences from the students about what they see.
 Or, you may even have students talk together about the picture.
 Find out more about this warmer here: